matthewpwatkins/isaiah-goes-to-the-movies/_entries/001-home-alone.md

 And the son shall see the error of his ways, and shall repent of his wickedness.
 He shall cry unto the Lord for his kindred's sake, and the Lord shall hear his voice.

 For in due season, the Lord shall restore his kindred unto him, and they shall come with joy and gladness.
 They shall wonder at his deeds, and bless him for his deliverance.
-And they shall dwell together in peace and love
+And they shall dwell together in peace and love.